Thai Tuna Salad Recipe (Yum Tuna)

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here .

-What is Thai tuna salad
+What is yum tuna

 Ingredients for Thai tuna salad labeled: herbs and lemongrass, red chilies, shallots, tuna, lime juice, white sugar, and fish sauce.